-All SELECT hinges (except the SL71 and Toilet Partition hinges) are 1-½ hour fire-rated for positive and negative pressure.
+All SELECT hinges (except the SL71, SL77, and Toilet Partition hinges) are 1-½ hour fire-rated for positive and negative pressure.
 Hinges modified by SELECT retain their fire rating.

-Fire-rated listing applies to a minimum of 16 gauge hollow metal or steel covered composite and wood core-type fire doors installed in masonry or drywall.
+Fire-rated listing applies to a minimum of 16 gauge hollow metal frames and swinging single or pairs of fire doors, including double egress, with a maximum size of 4 ft. wide and 10 ft. high, installed in masonry or drywall.